ibm-cloud-docs/databases-for-redis/connecting-external.md

 ## Driver TLS and self-signed certificate support

-All connections to {{site.data.keyword.databases-for-postgresql}} are TLS 1.2 enabled, so the driver you use to connect need to be able to support encryption.
+All connections to {{site.data.keyword.databases-for-redis}} are TLS 1.2 enabled, so the driver you use to connect need to be able to support TLS encryption.
+For {{site.data.keyword.databases-for-redis}}, this means supporting the unofficial `rediss:` protocol in connection strings.

+If your selected driver does not support this protocol or TLS/SSL connections in general, it is still possible to tunnel connections to the Redis database endpoint using an TLS/SSL tunnel application such as Stunnel.
+An example of using Stunnel can be found in the [Admin - Connecting section](admin-connecting.html), where Stunnel is used to connect the `redis-cli` application.

 Your deployment also comes with a self-signed certificate so the driver can verify the server upon connection.
 In most cases, you want to decode and save a copy of the certificate, and then provide the path to the driver.
 For more information, see [Using the self-signed certificate](./work-with-connection-strings.html#using-the-self-signed-certificate).